jodaz/caesars-cipher/README.md

 ## To try it

-Just do `npm run conver "HELLO WORLD!"`.
+Just do `npm run convert "HELLO WORLD!"`.